tomdvies/tomdvies.com/content/_index.md

 For my undergrad, I studied Maths at the University of Cambridge primarily taking courses in Statistics, Probability, and Analysis.
 I'm interested in the intersection of Mathematics, Statistics, and Computer Science.

+Check out [etamac](/etamac), a small project I made for getting better at numeracy (essentially a zetamac clone).

 #### Recent blog posts: